reenad18gh/RINAD-ALGHAMDI/README.md

 ![About Me](https://img.shields.io/badge/About%20Me-FF6F00?style=for-the-badge&logoColor=white)

-- graduate in Computer Networks and Security
+- graduate in Computer Networks and Security From IAU
-- Currently studying Data Science
+- Currently studying Data Science In SEU
 - Passionate about Artificial Intelligence and its applications
 - Former IT Officer in the healthcare sector
 - Currently transitioning into AI Development